Reader Question: I am looking for an easy way to track small business (one person) income and expenses. – Kathy

 Luckily there are many options available; when I started working for myself there really were only two good accounting software options: Quickbooks and Peachtree (now Sage50).
 Here are some recommendations for small business accounting software that you have available to you today:

 If you are set up as a sole proprietor and you already use Quicken for personal finances you can set up categories for your business within you existing software.
 Create a category in income & expense named after your business and then set up sub categories for the specifics under the broad categories.
 Then you can run reports on just those categories to see how you are doing.
 Caution: only do this if you are a sole proprietor AND you have separate bank accounts for your personal and business life.
+(If you don’t already use Quicken and are a sole proprietor they do have a version that lets you run your business and life without creating your own accounts.)

 There are other downloadable options if you prefer not to use Quickbooks.
 If you plan on growing the business much bigger than just you or have larger amounts of inventory you will want to consider Sage 50.
 Simply search for “accounting software” and you will see other available choices.